Justin-Cooney/WhitespacePoker/README.md

 ### Instructions
 To run the program upload or copy and paste `WhiteSpace.ws` to the whitelips IDE (https://vii5ard.github.io/whitespace/)

-Click the Run button in the corner to execute the program and follow the instructions show in the console.
+Click the Run button in the corner to execute the program and follow the instructions shown in the console.

 NOTE: Currently only up to 10 players are supported and inputs must be entered correctly.
 When entering cards, enter each card with a value and suit using UPPER case letters seperating each card with a space (2C AH 10D QS 5C).
 Additional whitespace may break the program so be careful when entering your cards.